jmcollin78/versatile_thermostat/README.md

 2. **if target temperature is exceeded** after stable situation, you have to decrease the ``coef_ext`` (the ``on_percent`` is too high),
 3. **if reaching the target temperature is too slow**, you can increase the ``coef_int`` to give more power to the heater,
 4. **if reaching the target temperature is too fast and some oscillations appears** around the target, you can decrease the ``coef_int`` to give less power to the heater

+In type `over_valve` the `on_percent` is reduced to a value between 0 and 100% and is used directly to control the opening of the valve.

 See some situations at [examples](#some-results).